-As at and during the period ended December 31, 2020, these financial covenants are calculated on an annualized basis and Northview was in compliance with all financial covenants.
+As at and during the year ended December 31, 2021 and as at and during the period ended December 31, 2020, Northview was in compliance with all financial covenants.
+For the period ended December 31, 2020, these financial covenants were calculated on an annualized basis given there were two months of operating results.
 Refer to Note 12 for further discussion of Northview's objectives, policies, and processes for managing capital.